*Note: To print this page or save as a PDF, click the at the top of the screen, then select your printer or Save as PDF.*

 This allows the user a quick and simple one click access without requiring that user to complete a Jigsaw Profile Account.

-What Happens When Someone Attempts to Access the Session With the Host or Presenter's Email?
+What Happens When Someone Attempts to Access the Session With the Host, Co-Host, or Presenter's Email?

-By requiring a password for valid Host and Presenter accounts, this adds a level of security to ensure that only the Host and/or Presenter can join the session with their email id.
+By requiring a password for valid Host, Co-Host, and Presenter accounts, this adds a level of security to ensure that only the Host, Co-Host, and Presenter can join the session with their email id.

-1- After three incorrect login attempts using the Host or Presenter's email id, the user will receive a CAPTCHA on the Login screen.
-They have three attempts to log in.
+1- After 8 incorrect login attempts using the Host, Co-Host, or Presenter's email id, the account will be locked.

-5 - Jigsaw Administration will notify the user whose email has been used to alert them that an attempt was made to log in to their Jigsaw Interactive account.
-If this log in attempt was done in error, the user can simply contact Jigsaw Technical Support for additional assistance.
+2 - Jigsaw Administration will notify the user whose email has been used to alert them that an attempt was made to log in to their Jigsaw Interactive account.
+The account will be locked by the IP Address.
+The user will need to contact Jigsaw Support to ask to have the IP Address unblocked.